gilch/hissp/docs/macro_tutorial.rst

 .. topic:: Preprocessing Python like C

-   The C preprocessor actually can be used on other languages;
+   The C preprocessor actually can be used on other languages.
    Python is close enough to C to be compatible with it, unless you have any comment lines (although there are workarounds).